jamesdev23/JetpackGoogleSignIn/README.md

 ### 3. Web Client ID

-Make sure to add your web client ID too.
-It is provided by Firebase Console, Authentication > Sign-in Method > Google > Web SDK Implementation.
+Ensure that you include your web client ID as well.
+You can obtain it from the Firebase Console by navigating to Authentication > Sign-in Method > Google > Web SDK Implementation.